Web99-web/koo-ham.github.io/content/en/savory/_index.md

 ---
-title: "Slatko"
+title: "Savory"
 ---

-Svi slatki recepti.
+All savory recipes.